ibexa/documentation-developer/docs/search/search_criteria_and_sort_clauses.md

 ## Search using custom Field Criterion [REST]

-REST search can be performed via `POST /views` using custom `FieldCriterion`.
+REST search can be performed by calling the `POST /views` method with a custom `FieldCriterion`.
 This allows you to build custom content logic queries with nested logical operators OR/AND/NOT.

 Custom Field Criterion search mirrors the one already existing in PHP API `Ibexa\Contracts\Core\Repository\Values\Content\Query\Criterion\Field` by exposing it to REST.